dapruk/code-pattern-learn/README.md

 ---

-## Under the Hood: The Observer Pattern

-This project bypasses traditional React `useState` and `useEffect` for business logic.
-Instead, it utilizes `useSyncExternalStore`, a React 18 hook designed for subscribing to external data sources.

-The BLoC maintains a set of listeners.
-When logic triggers a state change via the `emit` method, the BLoC notifies all listeners.
-The `useSyncExternalStore` hook catches this notification, pulls the fresh state via `getState`, and triggers a targeted re-render of the component.

----

 ## Testing Strategy

 By decoupling the engine from the dashboard, the project achieves maximum test coverage with minimal friction.